lotaris/jee-oauth/enforce-oauth-scopes.md

 	public Response retrievePrices(
 ```

-When two scopea are required for an api call:
+When two scopes are required for an API call:

 ```java
 	@AllOAuthScopes({OAuthConfiguration.Scopes.BASIC_ACCESS, OAuthConfiguration.Scopes.ADVANCED_ACCESS})
 ```

-When one of two scopea is required for an api call:
+When one of two scopes is required for an API call:

 ```java
 	@AnyOAuthScopes({OAuthConfiguration.Scopes.BASIC_ACCESS, OAuthConfiguration.Scopes.ADVANCED_ACCESS})
 ```

-When no scope is required for an api call (public access):
+When no scope is required for an API call (public access):

 ```java
 	@AllOAuthScopes({})